Bose polarons as relativistic Unruh-DeWitt detectors: Entanglement harvesting from Bose-Einstein condensates

 When coupled for finite times, UDW detectors can implement quantum information protocols that fully utilize the local degrees of freedom of quantum fields~\cite{teleportation,Hotta2011,Jonsson2}.
 In particular, they can quantify entanglement in the vacuum of a relativistic QFT through entanglement harvesting~\cite{Valentini1991,Reznik2003,Reznik1,Pozas-Kerstjens:2015}.
 In the protocol, yet to be implemented experimentally, entanglement is extracted from the quantum field by causally disconnected probes.

 Here, we show that a bound Bose polaron—a trapped impurity immersed in a Bose–Einstein condensate (BEC) \cite{Mo_Grusdt2025RepProgPhys_BosePolaronReview,MO_Massignan2025PolaronsReview,MO_Unruhdetector_with_lattice_Reznik,MO_CasimirIacopo}—realizes a microscopic implementation of an Unruh–DeWitt detector coupled for finite times to the effective relativistic phonon field of the condensate.
-Ultracold gases offer pristine control over motional degrees of freedom, i.e., spatial mode structure of the detector, and, unlike in previous studies with analogue detectors~\cite{PhysRevLett.91.240407,UwePRD2004}, here we show how one can realize independent temporal control of the impurity–phonon coupling, which discusses a related implementation.
+Ultracold gases offer pristine control over motional degrees of freedom, i.e., spatial mode structure of the detector, and here we show how one can realize independent temporal control of the impurity–phonon coupling (see also~\cite{PhysRevLett.91.240407,UwePRD2004}, which discusses a related implementation).
 This realizes a spatiotemporally localized detector suitable for probing quantum-information–theoretic phenomena such as entanglement harvesting.
 Our microscopic derivation expresses the detector gap, coupling strength, and switching function in terms of experimentally controllable parameters, providing concrete prescriptions for implementing relativistic detector physics in current ultracold atom setups.

 \lettersec{Local probes in QFT}The degrees of freedom of a relativistic quantum field theory are spread over spacetime regions that are fully determined by information at a given surface, the so-called causal diamonds~\cite{Haag,advancesAQFT2015,kasiaFewsterIntro}.
 Due to this fact, long-time interactions effectively probe degrees of freedom localized in a spatial region with extension much larger than the probe itself.
 Local effects in QFT can then only be seen when probing the field for finite times~\cite{quantClass}, for instance using UDW detectors.